Is my child eligible to ride the school bus?

 Are school buses safe?

-School buses are thoroughly inspected by the NCDMV each year.
+School buses are thoroughly inspected for safety by the NCDMV each year.
 Additionally, our buses are inspected by certified school bus mechanics on a monthly scheduled basis and routinely serviced.
 Traveling in a school bus is the safest form of ground transportation in the world.

 Are there areas or roads where no bus service is provided?